-T1.
-Hamlet by William Shakespeare - Fingerprint!
-Publishing (1 May 2015)

-T2.
-As You Like It by William Shakespeare - Penguin; UK ed. edition (2015)

-T3.
-King Henry IV, Part 2 by William Shakespeare - Akasha Classics (12 February 2010) Text Book:
+- T1.
+Hamlet by William Shakespeare Fingerprint!
+Publishing (1 May 2015) - T2.
+As You Like It by William Shakespeare Penguin; UK ed. edition (2015) - T3.
+King Henry IV, Part 2 by William Shakespeare Akasha Classics (12 February 2010) Text Book: - R1.

-R1.
 Complete works of Shakespeare.
 Collons.
 2013.

-RVSCAS 2017

-Course Title : GREEN STUDIES (T) Course Code : 63 C

-Semester VI Course Group : DSE-III-1

-Teaching Schen ne in Hrs(L:T:P) : 4:0:0 Credits : 4

-Map Code : C (Theory Concept) Total Contact Ho ours: 60

-CIA :25 Marks SEE# :75 Marks

-Programme: B.A.ENGLISH #-Semeste er End Exam
+Course Title : GREEN STUDIES (T) Course Code : 63 C Semester VI Course Group : DSE-III-1 Teaching Schem ne in Hrs(L:T:P) : 4:0:0 Credits : 4 Map Code : C (Theory Concept) Total Contact Ho Total Contact Hours: 60 CIA :25 Marks SEE# : 75 Marks Programme: B.A.ENGLISH #-Semester End Example #-Semes er End Exam

-Course outcome: (Cos)

 No. Course Outcome(Cos): PSOs Cl.
-Ses CL KC After completion of this course, the students will be able to CO1 Realize the value of Nature through literature PSO1 12 U F CO2 Acquire the knowledge of environment to maintain ecological balance PSO1 6 А F CO3 Create the listeners to participate in ecosystem PSO1 6 С F CO4 Visualize the problems and tenderness related to the environment PSO1 12 U F CO5 Explore the relationship of Man and Nature PSO1 12 U F CO6 Indicate the learners to have strong connection with environment through literature PSO1 12 R F
+Ses CL KC After completion of this course, the students will be able to CO1 Realize the value of Nature through literature PSO1 12 U F CO2 Acquire the knowledge of environment to PSO1 6 A F maintain ecological balance CO3 Create the listeners to participate in ecosystem PSO1 6 C F Visualize the problems and tenderness related to PSO1 12 U F CO4 the environment Explore the relationship of Man and Nature PSO1 12 U F CO5 CO6 Indicate the learners to have strong connection PSO1 12 R F with environment through literature

-Ode to the West Wind - P.B Shelley: About the Author - P.B Shelly was born on 4 August 1792.He was an English Romantic poet regarded by some as among the finest lyric and philosophical poets in English.
+Ode to the West Wind - P.B Shelley: About the Author - P.B Shelly was born on 4 August 1792.
+He was an English Romantic poet regarded by some as among the finest lyric and philosophical poets in English.
 Explanation of the Poem - It's an ode written in a bunch of 14-line chunks (sonnet-type) with a terza rima interlocking rhyme pattern.
 It's iambic pentameter.
 Theme of the Poem - Ode to the West Wind Theme of Mortality.
 The West Wind in Shelley's ode is depicted as an autumnal wind, preparing the world for winter.